cz-it/aliyun-oss-golang-sdk/doc/tutorial/API-Reference-Bucket.md

 	}

 If bucket allows empty access, AllowEmptyReferer will be true otherwise false.
 White Url List is on RefererList.Referer A string split.

+##bucket.QueryLifcycle

+	QueryLifecycle(name, location string) (infos []RuleInfo, ossapiError *ossapi.Error) Query Bucket's lifecycle info .If buckt doesn't have a lifecycle, infos is nil and ossapiError is ENoSuchLifecycle.Otherwise  rules are in infos.

+	type RuleInfo struct {
+	    ID         string
+	    Prefix     string
+	    Status     string
+	    Expiration ExpirationDaysInfo
+	}
+Expiration has the number of days to expire.

 ##bucket.QueryWebsite